 My commencement address

 You might be the luckiest graduating class in the history of America.
 Opportunities abound.
 Your futures are bright.
-Over the past four years, each of you have worked (and drank) your way to academic success, and here today you sit on the precipice of a new venture.
+Over the past four years, each of you has worked (and drank) your way to academic success, and here today you sit on the precipice of a new venture.
 The next stage of your life is about to begin.

 Reject the notion that your jobs define you.
 Your work pays the bills, but within each of us lies a much deeper emotional component that makes us all who we truly are.
 At most, college prepared you to perform a trade in exchange for compensation.
 But our trades should not limit us.
 They should not control our livelihoods.
 Get a job and become a productive member of society.

 But remember that your job doesn’t give a whit about you; it doesn’t care about your upbringing or what you’ve been through.
 It doesn’t care how much you try or love coming to work.
 Because in the end, your position is nothing more than a source of money to the organization.
+You fill a billable role.
 If you are no longer a viable money-maker to your company, you’re out on your ass finding another job regardless of how hard you work.
 Contrary to the culture that you were probably brought up in, we don’t give trophies for participating.
 This isn’t little league baseball.
 Produce or find yourself picking up garbage for a living.

 In the end, it doesn’t pay to “live your job”.
 Just like conventional wisdom, living your job is nonsense.
 It means countless hours, days, months and years are removed from your future, years that could have been spent exploring, producing or cultivating mind-blowing advancements in society.
 It’s okay to like your job, but never let it consume your life.